|

 - Proper Face

 - "When an individual planet keeps to the Sun or Moon the same aspect which its house has to their houses; as, for example, when Venus is in sextile to the luminaries, provided that she is occidental to the Sun and oriental to the Moon, in accordance with the original arrangement of their houses."
-(Ptolemy, Tetrabilblos I:23)
+(Ptolemy, Tetrabiblos I:23)

 - Proper Motion